supreeth101/Music-Dictionary/README.md

 # Music-Dictionary
 A web application to get information about music artists, their albums, etc.
 This application is developed using JavaScript and Ajax.
-The Ajax requests return JSON,.
+The Ajax requests return JSON.
 Included LastFm Restful API

     Get the metadata for an artist, including biography